DavidLichtenberger/reaper-csurf-us2400/readme.md

 ### Custom Actions

-Many of the buttons are connected with a trigger that just fires ReaScripts.
-The scripts get assigned to the according buttons on program start by parts of their filenames.
+Many of the buttons are connected with a trigger that simply fires a ReaScripts (read about those [here](http://www.reaper.fm/sdk/reascript/reascript.php "Reaper: ReaScript info").
+The scripts get identified by parts of their filenames and assigned to the according buttons on program start.
 You can give your ReaScript any name you like, I recommend a short description of what it does, because the filename is the text that shows up in Reaper’s action dialog and in the US-2400 [On-Screen-Help](#on-screen-help).

-**Important:** The filename has to contain a kind of signature at the end that the csurf plugin uses to identify and assign the action – it looks like this:
+The filename has to contain a kind of signature at the end that the csurf plugin uses to identify and assign the action – it looks like this:

 ‘(US-2400 - Chan - FKey - 3)’